11-a-11/TeleSaucenao_bot/README.md

 Search the origin of image through Telegram bot using SauceNao api(by Xamayon, https://saucenao.com).
 Telegram bot is connected through telebot by kosmodrey(https://github.com/kosmodrey/telebot).

 # Preparation
-1. Install node modules in package.json.
+- 1. Install node modules in package.json.
-2. Get your own tokens from telegram bot and SauceNao(by Xamayon).
+- 2. Get your own tokens from telegram bot and SauceNao(by Xamayon).
-3. Make a directory "account" in the same depth with server.js and make 2 files "bot.js", and "saucenao.js" which contain each of tokens.
+- 3. Make a directory "account" in the same depth with server.js and make 2 files "bot.js", and "saucenao.js" which contain each of tokens.
 Each file should be "module.exports = YOURTOKEN".
+Also, make a file with your telegram account id(num type) for report module of telebot in the same folder.
+- Example
+  - account/bot.js <--- module.exports = "YOUR_TELEGRAM_BOT_TOKEN";
+  - account/saucenao.js <--- module.exports = "YOUR_SAUCENAO_TOKEN";
+  - account/receiveId.js <--- module.exports = ["TELEGRAM_ACCOUNT_ID_NUM_WHO_RECEIVES_REPORT"];

 # How to start
 ## Settings